trafiklab/trafiklab.se/content/api/our-apis/trafiklab-realtime-apis/timetables.md

 ### Breaking changes

 This API has the **beta** status.
 We are actively developing this API based on user feedback.
-While breaking changes are not expected, minor breaking changes may occur on short notice.
+Minor breaking changes may occur on short notice.
 New fields may be added without warning.

 ### Operators covered by this dataset